CodeDevelops/TaskBookly-Community/SECURITY.md

 ## Reporting a vulnerability

-Reports may **NOT** be reported thru public issues or discussions and instead should be reported in a [security advisory](https://github.com/CodeDevelops/TaskBookly-Community/security/advisories/new) in the **Security** tab.
+Reports may **NOT** be posted in public issues or discussions and instead should be reported in a [security advisory](https://github.com/CodeDevelops/TaskBookly-Community/security/advisories/new) in the **Security** tab.
-This is because security vulnerabilities can cause serious issues and should only be reported privately to minimize spread & damage.
+This is because security vulnerabilities can cause serious damage and should only be reported privately to minimize spread & data mismanagement.

 > [!CAUTION]
-> The rule above is strictly inforced.
-Any issues opened describing or detailing security vulnerabilities will result in them being deleted and the author being banned from opening any more issues.
+> The rule above is strictly enforced.
+Any issues or discussions opened describing or detailing security vulnerabilities will result in them being deleted and the author being banned from opening any more issues.

 ## What is considered a security vulnerability?